stealthman22/movie-pal/src/react.md

 Props in jsx default to true unless we gve it a value

 If you do not want to keep typing out state, it makes sense to destructure it further, using mulitlevel destructuring

+### Controlled components

+ When state value and input value are always insync.
+That means they direclty affect each other.

+ When creating input fields in html, there is a inbuilt state function that controls things.
+ In react we can take over from this state and assign that job ot our own state.

+ ### useref
+- when you have a value that you want to mutate, or keep between rendrs, you use a ref

+### Never create functional state as an object, else this will make setstate a funtion, and throw an error